-5. Equipment for building stockpiles
+5. Equipment for building stockpiles or waste piles

 The company typically uses truck dumping, dozers, loaders, conveyors or stackers to build stockpiles.

 Loaders are most often used for filling trucks, although hoppers and conveyors may be used in some situations.